 - Leave all audio muted until you’re ready to go live with your presenter at the start of the live event.

 - Test in-room audio before the event so you don’t bring noise or feedback from the room into the online event.
 Any presenter can also choose to share their system audio to improve sound quality.
-Please see the following help page: share system audio in a Teams meeting or live event
+Please see the following help page: share system audio in a Teams meeting or Live Event.

 - Mute any producers or presenters who aren’t actively speaking.
 If they’re not muted, their audio will go live to attendees.
-Producers can mute all, but individuals must then unmute themselves.

 Further support and guidance

-Please see the following useful Microsoft support page for further links to all the most up to date detailed guidance for live events; get started with Microsoft Teams live events.
+Please see the following useful Microsoft support page for further links to all the most up to date detailed guidance for live events; get started with Microsoft Teams Live Events.